Anthrocon/www/content/drip/index.md

 - Items and services that are illegal to possess or sell in the United States, Commonwealth of Pennsylvania, or City of Pittsburgh are equally prohibited in the Dealers Room.
 Items and services that require a specific permit or license to display or sell will require the Dealer to present the license.&nbsp;Notably, this includes CBD products, tobacco, lotteries, and raffles.&nbsp;Items or services which may be hazardous will require the Dealer to carry their own insurance; if we determine this is necessary, the Dealers Staff will reach out for a copy of your Certificate of Insurance.
 - Any item that is prohibited for direct sale is also not permitted for display, giveaway, or delivery during or after the convention unless otherwise specified.
 - The responsibility to ensure proper copyright of merchandise rests with Dealerships.
 Anthrocon recommends Dealers research and be aware of the legality of copyrights, trademarks, works of parody, and fan art.
 Artwork or merchandise that is known to be counterfeit is prohibited.
+- Items generated wholly or partially by AI tools are not permitted for sale.
 - Depiction of minors, real or fictional, in adult situations is strictly prohibited, either on display or for sale; such items may not be kept out of sight but available.&nbsp;This rule applies to both the general Dealers Room and the Mature Dealer Section.
 - Items of a racist, sexist, or otherwise hateful nature will not be permitted for sale in the Dealers Room.&nbsp;This includes paraphernalia related to certain groups or political movements, or items intended to agitate and provoke.
 - Non-firearm weapons such as swords are acceptable provided the item is blunted and that the purchases are fully wrapped afterward. &nbsp;Anthrocon safety policy requires that these items not be waved, pointed, or otherwise brandished in public.
 Any items which resemble firearms but are non-firing must also be fully wrapped and not brandished.&nbsp;Customers who purchase such items should be encouraged to carry them directly to their hotel rooms or vehicles.